S3-working-group/s3-practical-guide/docs/logbook.md

 Common platforms for logbooks are Wikis (e.g. [Dokuwiki](https://www.dokuwiki.org/), [MediaWiki](https://www.mediawiki.org/), [Confluence](https://www.atlassian.com/software/confluence)), Content Management Systems (e.g. [Wordpress](https://wordpress.org/)), [G Suite](https://gsuite.google.com), [Evernote](https://evernote.com/business) or even [Trello](https://trello.com/).

-### Logbook Contents
+## Logbook Contents

 Content relating to the whole organization:

 -   <dfn data-info="Primary Driver: The primary driver for a domain is the main driver that people who account for that domain respond to.">primary driver</dfn>, <dfn data-info="Strategy: A high level approach for how people will create value to successfully account for a domain.">strategy</dfn> and organizational <dfn data-info="Values: Valued principles that guide behavior.
-Not to be confused with &quot;value&quot; (singular) in the context of a driver.">values</dfn>
+Not to be confused with "value" (singular) in the context of a driver.">values</dfn>
 -   organizational structure (<dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domains</dfn> and the connections between them)
 -   <dfn data-info="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</dfn>